 On built-up metal systems, fasteners would not be considered as contributing to any significant thermal bridging effect.
 Spacing systems are normally designed with thermal breaks and their effect on the overall thermal transmittance through the roof is normally taken into account when selecting insulation types and thicknesses.
 On through-fix composite panels with properly sealed and insulated joints, the only potential for thermal bridging is via the primary fasteners.
 In practical terms, in the UK environment the effect of fasteners is usually negligible.
-Refer to MCRMA guidance document GD26A Aluminium fabrications and flashings: interim guidance.
+Refer to MCRMA guidance document GD26 Aluminium fabrications: a guide to good practice.